Sunday 13 October 2024

 The cheese-mageddon, my previous approach to beer and cheese.

 Except when you get older you come to the realisation that the formula isn't like Power Rangers at all.
 Palate overload aside, it's more similar to when your really hungry in the que at the chippy and end up ordering a large fish and chips.
 As much as it seemed the most substantial option at the time, the inevitability is just being left bloated.
-With age and wisdom one realises the additional picked egg and slice of bread is as far as you need to go, you don't need that 'large' option and feeling like a fat b**tard afterwards.
+With age and wisdom one realises the additional pickled egg and slice of bread is as far as you need to go, you don't need that 'large' option and feeling like a fat b**tard afterwards.

 So in conclusion; Beer and cheese doesn't have to be about more is more.
 Taking a average strength beer with a modest variety of decent cheeses can be just as magical as going overboard.
 My personal go-to favourite options for beers that are both regular strength and highly versatile with cheese include; Rudgate Jorvik Blonde, Cullercoats Jack The Devil (or Rocket Brigade), Theakstons Best Bitter, Cairngorm IPA, Sam Smiths India Ale.